Kainkun/Non-Uniform-Random/README.md

 # Non-Uniform-Random

 Unity's Random.Range function can only randomize with a uniform distribution which means that every number has an equal chance of being returned.
-My NonUniformRandom script solves this problem but allowing users to input their own probabilities.
+My NonUniformRandom script solves this problem by allowing users to input their own probabilities.
 This script can either return random data from an array or a random Index.

 The probabilities inputted determine their chance of being returned proportionally to each other.